A Deep Winter? Of course it is...

 Some Color Analysis' just cause confusion...

 After all the hype, every method comes down to the same straight-forward idea of connecting or matching color characteristics with your own natural characteristics.

 When you surround yourself with colors that echo your own natural coloring then you create balance.
 Simple!

 But some methods of Color Analysis do nothing but create confusion.
+I've had people tell me they are a 'Warm Winter' or a 'Soft Winter' - impossible!
 Let me explain...